 The bar opens at 5:45pm.
 Social begins at 6pm.
 Dinner is at 6:45pm.
 The program starts around 7:30pm.
 We usually conclude by 9pm.

 Reservations are required.
 Please call (540) 361-2105 and leave a message regarding how many seats you require.
-Place your reservation request NLT Noon, Monday, the 20th of May.
-If later you find you cannot attend, please call in your cancellation.
+Place your reservation request NLT Noon, Monday, the 17th of February If later you find you cannot attend, please call in your cancellation.

 Men are expected to wear a coat and tie, with equivalent attire for ladies.

-The dinner cost is $32.00 for members, $37.00 for others, payable by cash or check at the door.
+The dinner cost is $32.00 for members, $37.00 for others, by cash or check at the door.